THE PRIMROSE PIANO QUARTET

 The Quartet enjoy a busy performing schedule throughout the UK and abroad with recent tours taking them to Denmark, Germany, Romania, Portugal and Bulgaria in addition to regular appearances at London’s Kings Place, Wigmore and Conway Halls.

-Their own festival in West Meon, Hampshire is now in its eleventh year, and they were appointed ensemble-in-residence at the Battle Festival in 2016.
+Their own festival here in West Meon is now in its twelfth year, and they were appointed ensemble-in-residence at the Battle Festival in 2016.

-From 2008-2013 Susanne was leader of the Maggini Quartet and has also led the Werethina String Quartet for many years and the Edinburgh String Quartet between 1999-2002.
+From 2008-2013 Susanne was leader of the Maggini Quartet.
+She also led the Werethina String Quartet for many years and the Edinburgh String Quartet between 1999-2002.

 Susanne has received rave reviews and a Gramophone Award nomination for her long list of commercial recordings, which feature the complete works of Bartók, Enescu, Delius and Dvoràk as well as Beethoven violin sonatas, works by Charles Camilleri and a series of English sonata recordings.
 Chamber discs include six discs with the Edinburgh Quartet, chamber music by Kenneth Leighton and Mendelssohn Quartets with the Maggini Quartet.
 A disc of Elgar, Ireland and Bridge Sonatas was released on the Meridian label in 2017.